witten-wu/NeuroLangLab.github.io/README.md

 ## License

-The work is licensed under The MIT License.
+This work is licensed under The MIT License.